A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation

 In \Cref{sec:experiments}, we use this strategy to estimate the impact of latent variables for two distinct MLVGMs: a BigBiGan \cite{bigbigan} pre-trained on ImageNet-$1$K \cite{imagenet} and a StyleGan2 \cite{style-gan2} pre-trained on LSUN Cars \cite{lsun}.
 The former has $6$ latent variables, while the latter has $16$, which we re-organize into $4$ groups of $4$ for computational practicality.
-These models are subsequently employed for positive view generation, as described in the following.